 |Type Of Insurance||Pros||Cons|

-Death benefit could help pay the balance of your mortgage, as well as provide additional benefits to your loved ones.
+Death benefit can be used as needed and could help pay the balance of your mortgage, as well as provide additional benefits to your loved ones.

-You pay level premiums, even as benefits decrease as mortgage debt decreases
+You pay level premiums as mortgage debt decreases.

 Your loved ones don’t receive a death benefit.